madness118/madness118/README.md

 ### a little bit about me:

+* learning python and c#
-* extremely new to programming and computer science
+* interest in computer science
-* into game dev
-* trying to make a simple mobile game with my friend
-* i have a certified valorant addiction
+* attempting a range of projects

 <hr>